yaml/yaml-reference-parser/ReadMe.md

   * [JavaScript](https://github.com/yaml/yaml-grammar/tree/master/parser/javascript/lib/grammar.js)
   * [Perl](https://github.com/yaml/yaml-grammar/tree/master/parser/perl/lib/Grammar.pm)

+The parsers pass 100% of the [YAML Test Suite](https://github.com/yaml/yaml-test-suite/)!

 # Next Steps

-* Get the generated parser to pass 100% of the [YAML Test Suite](https://github.com/yaml/yaml-test-suite/)
-  * Currently passing 98% of the Test Suite
 * Generate equivalent grammar/parsers in as many modern languages as possible
+  * The logic and primitives are purposefully as simple as possible
+  * Generating a perfect parser in a new language should a day or 2
+  * Contributors welcome!
 * Start refactoring the grammar to be simpler
   * While always passing the tests
+* Generate more optimized / performant parsers
+  * The goal of simplicity and sticking exactly to the spec made slow parsers
 * Create a new YAML 1.3 grammar
   * Start with 1.2 grammar
   * Apply RFCs as they become accepted